arskom/spyne/doc/source/manual/03_types.rst

        instances.
 However, using a ``str`` as the value to ``ctx.out_string`` would cause sending data in one-byte chunks, which is very inefficient.
        See e.g. how HTTP's chunked encoding works.

+.. [#] The "field order" is the order Spyne sends the fields in a
+       ``ComplexModel`` to the client, and the order they are declared in the SOAP WSDL.
+Currently Spyne's default field order is whatever is returned by a ``dict`` iterator.
+This can change when the run time environment changes.
+Things like adding a field, Spyne releasing a new version, or using a different version of the Python interpreter can cause the field order to change.
+Such a changes are especially painful for SOAP clients because they typically fetch the WSDL once and assume it won't change - often requiring a recompile if it does.
+       Spyne is moving away from it's current unpredicable field order to one controlled by
+       :attr:`spyne.model.complex.ComplexModel.Attributes.declare_order`.
+       It currently defaults to ``"random"`` but this will change in the future.
+If an unpredictable field order might cause you problems set ``declare_order`` to ``"name"`` or ``"declared"``.

 .. [#] When you add a new key to a python dict, the entry order can get
        shuffled.
 This will make the tag order in your schema change.
 If for